sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/2_Firewall_Config.md

 ## <ins>Running the Script</ins>

+### Note: Run the fmc.py script only after the FMC and FTD devices are up and running and FMC is ready to onboard devices.
+This can require a wait of 20-30 minutes.

 Open the terminal and *cd* into the folder which has your python script **fmc.py** in it.

 Run the python script using the command.